littlehorse-enterprises/lh-quickstart-java/README.md

 Your system needs:

 - Java 11 or greater
-- `docker` to run the LH Server, OR access to a private LH Cloud Sandbox.
+- `docker` to run the LittleHorse Server, OR access to a LittleHorse Cloud Sandbox
 - Homebrew (tested on Mac or Linux) to install `lhctl`

 This example uses Gradle to compile the Java code, but you can get around that dependency by using `./gradlew` which wraps the gradle binary in a Jar file and relies upon your system installation of Java.